Doggone It, That’s Ruff

 by Richard S. Winer, M.D.

-In my quarter-century of private practice in psychiatry, I have had the opportunity to work with patients who have a variety of conditions.
+I have had the opportunity to work with patients who have a variety of conditions.
 Many of my patients over the years have dealt with substance abuse issues and at one time or another that is what brought them into the office or the hospital.
 One of the delightful parts of practice is seeing a patient who is in recovery and working his or her program.
 Acknowledging the problem with alcohol or other substances may be half the battle, but the other half of the battle can sure be a challenge.
 [Read More]

 Comment on "Frosted Flakes Are Grrrreat, People Are Grateful"1